Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/0-restaking-user-guide/stage-2-testnet/obtaining-testnet-eth-and-liquid-staking-tokens-lsts.md

 - payableAmount: Enter the ETH amount you wish to deposit.
 - Click **Write** to initiate the transaction.
 Approve the transaction in your web3 wallet.
 - Import the Holesky ETHx token address (0x1d8b30cC38Dba8aBce1ac29Ea27d9cFd05379A09) to your web3 wallet to view your token balance.

+## Mint and Stake to Swap holETH for sfrxETH
+- Add Holesky to your Web3 wallet (example instructions [here](https://www.coingecko.com/learn/holesky-testnet-eth#add-the-holesky-testnet-to-metamask)).
+- Manually switch your wallet to the Holesky network.
+The Frax Finance app does not allow the user to choose Holesky directly.
+- Open the Frax Finance Mint app: [app.frax.finance/frxeth/mint](https://app.frax.finance/frxeth/mint) .
+- Enter the amount you wish to mint and click **Mint & Stake**.
+- Import the Holesky sfrxETH token address (0xa63f56985F9C7F3bc9fFc5685535649e0C1a55f3) to your web3 wallet to view your token balance.